Bound on Lyapunov exponent in $c=1$ matrix model: Thermal radiation in the matrix model and acoustic Hawking radiation

 Here we briefly show the derivation of the acoustic Hawking radiation \cite{Unruh:1980cg}.
 (See e.g. a review article \cite{Visser:1997ux}.)
 We consider the following small $\epsilon$ expansion

 Here we regard that $\rho_0$ and $v_0$ describe a background current, and $\rho_1$ and $v_1$ describe the phonons propagating on it, and $\rho_n$ and $v_n$ ($n\ge 2$) are the higher corrections.
+(We have assumed that such a separation between the background and the phonons is possible.)
 We will see that when we turn on the quantum effect, $\rho_1$ and $v_1$ may show a thermal excitation if there is a supersonic region in the background.